 “I have a rule in my martial arts studio that if I even hear that you are fighting, you come before the class, and I will take your belt; you become a no-belt,” says Charlie Foxman, owner of the Midwest Martial Arts Academy in St. Louis.”
 In 12 years of teaching, I’ve only had to take three belts.”
 Children are attending martial arts training rarely if ever, need to use their skills.
 They feel confident, walk confident, talk confident, and show confidence in their actions.
 This mentality is enforced through every tenant of the martial arts regimen.

 “Respecting age is incumbent on the martial arts youngster away from class as well.
 Most studios have rules to follow at home, including speaking properly to adults and not interrupting them, being neat and clean, doing homework and being kind (“Children will not use any karate moves on their family members or friends,” one handbill advises).
 Courtesy and humility, foreign concepts to many American youths.
 Smoking, drinking, and drugs are out.
 Those who stray off course may find their uniformed rank reduced.
 What might seem harsh coming from the parents, it is “hip” when given by a martial arts master.
 (Ferguson, 1995)”

 If a child with martial arts training is cornered by a bully or even worse, a predator, he or she has the tools necessary to escape the situation as quickly as possible.
 This ability reassures most parents since they know that their children can defend themselves.
 Fundamentally, children in martial arts are no longer seen as potential victims, so the confrontations rarely happen in the first place.
 Give your child a gift of confidence.
-Enroll in one of our kid’s martial arts program offered at TAMA Martial Arts Center.
+Enroll in one of our after school kid’s martial arts program offered by Daystarinaction.org and held at TAMA Martial Arts Center.